emerald-dao/flownaut/src/lib/content/flownaut/1-hello-flownaut/en/readme.md

 To play the game, you will sometimes need test ether.
 The easiest way to get some testnet ether is via the testnet faucet: https://testnet-faucet.onflow.org/fund-account.

 ## Starting a level
-When you start a level, a new contract (the one shown at the bottom of each level) will be deployed to a random testnet account.
-To do so, click the "Start Level" button at the bottom of the page.
+To start a new level, click the "Start Level" button at the bottom of the page.
+When you do, a new contract (the one shown at the bottom of each level) will be deployed to a random testnet account.
 Go do it now and come back!

 You should be prompted by your wallet of choice to authorize the transaction.
-Do so, and you should see some messages in the console.
 Note that this is deploying a new contract in the blockchain and might take a few seconds, so please be patient when starting a new level!

+*You can always restart a level by clicking "Start Level" again.*

 ## Interact with the contract to complete the level
 To complete a level, you will have to interact with your contract on testnet.
 You can do your own way, or use tools like https://run.ecdao.org.